Stolen Generations Collective Healing initiatives

 Stolen Generations Survivor Organisations Funding

 their representative Stolen Generations Organisations, survivors have developed the leadership to support their members to achieve

 collective healing.
-The four independent NSW Stolen Generations Organisations, formed by Stolen Generations survivors,
+The four independent NSW Stolen Generations Organisations, formed by Stolen Generations survivors, are:

-and their descendants.
-As part of the NSW Government response, financial support will be available to the four SGOs over the next
+their descendants.
+As part of the NSW Government response, financial support will be available to the four SGOs over the next 10 years.